Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 A deadlock would occur if a thread attempts to lock a mutex while already holding it.
 Functions which need to be called while holding the global mutex have documentation to say this.

+To avoid performance degradation, functions must hold mutexes for as short a time as possible.
+In particular, they must not start expensive operations (eg. doing cryptography) while holding the mutex.

 #### Key slots